slappy163/slappy163/README.md

 ### Hi there 👋

   My name is **Daniel**.
 I am in my 4th year, Bachelor of General Science, majoring in computer science and biology minor.
 I'm currently working on automating mouse and keyboard input by utilizing multithreading to perform tasks whether in gaming or everyday tasks.
+In addition, a fitness app.
 I'm most interested and currently learning front-end development skills in Android studio, flutter, html/css.
+Fun Fact: I really enjoy working out and climbing.
+Contacts: discord: tinhtinh
 <!--
 **slappy163/slappy163** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.